anarchy-ai/LLM-VM/glossary.md

 **Prompt:** refers to the input or query provided to the model to elicit a response or generate text.
 The prompt is a text-based instruction or question that serves as a starting point for the LLM to generate a coherent and contextually relevant response.

-**Transfer learning** is a machine learning technique that reuses a pretrained model's knowledge on one task to enhance performance on a related task.
+**Transfer learning** is a machine learning technique that reuses a pre-trained model's knowledge on one task to enhance performance on a related task.
 It's a time-efficient way to improve models, particularly when data for the target task is limited.

-**Knowledge distillation:** a process where a smaller or more efficient model (the "student") is trained to replicate the behavior and predictions of a larger, more complex model (the "teacher").
+**Knowledge distillation:** a process where a smaller or more efficient model (the "student") is trained to replicate the behaviour and predictions of a larger, more complex model (the "teacher").
 Advantage: more computationally efficient and suitable for deployment in resource-constrained environments.

 **Quantization**: a process of reducing the precision or bit-width of numerical values, typically weights and activations, used in a neural network model.
 This involves representing the original high-precision floating-point values with a limited set of discrete values, often integers.
-It makes neural network models more memory-efficient and computationally faster during inference, without significantly compromising their performance.Quantization is particularly valuable for deploying models on resource-constrained devices like mobile phones, IoT devices, and edge computing devices.
+It makes neural network models more memory-efficient and computationally faster during inference, without significantly compromising their performance.
+Quantization is particularly valuable for deploying models on resource-constrained devices like mobile phones, IoT devices, and edge computing devices.

 **Distributed learning**, also known as distributed machine learning, refers to the practice of training machine learning models across multiple computing devices or nodes in a distributed computing environment.
 The goal of distributed learning is to leverage the computational power and resources of multiple machines to accelerate the training process and handle larger datasets and more complex models.